WDI-SEA/notes/05-node-express/express-sequelize/readme.md

 * Utilize Sequelize to create, find, and delete database records
 * Explain the purpose of promises and their use in Sequelize

 We learned the basics about relational databases (PostgreSQL) and used SQL to query from databases.
-Now, we're going to incorporate a relational databse into an Express application.
+Now, we're going to incorporate a relational database into an Express application.
 But first, some terminology.